-Adverse Reaction ^a Lorlatinib dosing
+Adverse Reaction a Lorlatinib dosing

 Hypercholesterolaemia or hypertriglyceridaemia

 Mild hypercholesterolaemia

 (cholesterol between ULN and 300 mg/dL

 or between ULN and 7.75 mmol/L)

-Introduce or modify lipid-lowering therapy ^b in
+Introduce or modify lipid-lowering therapy b in

 OR accordance with respective prescribing

 information; continue lorlatinib at same dose.

 Moderate hypercholesterolaemia

 (cholesterol between 301 and 400 mg/dL

 or between 7.76 and 10.34 mmol/L)

 Table 1.
-Recommended lorlatinib dose modifications for adverse reactions
+Recommended Iorlatinib dose modifications for adverse reactions

-Adverse Reaction ^a Lorlatinib dosing

-OR

-Mild hypertriglyceridaemia

-(triglycerides between 150 and 300 mg/dL

-or 1.71 and 3.42 mmol/L)

-OR

-Moderate hypertriglyceridaemia

-(triglycerides between 301 and 500 mg/dL

-or 3.43 and 5.7 mmol/L)

-Severe hypercholesterolaemia

-(cholesterol between 401 and 500 mg/dL Introduce the use of lipid-lowering therapy ^b ; if

-or between 10.35 and 12.92 mmol/L)

-currently on lipid-lowering therapy, increase the

-OR dose of this therapy ^b in accordance with

-respective prescribing information; or change to a

-Severe hypertriglyceridaemia new lipid-lowering therapy ^b .
-Continue lorlatinib at

-(triglycerides between 501 and the same dose without interruption.

-1000 mg/dL or 5.71 and 11.4 mmol/L)
+Reference EU SmPC; date: January 09, 2024 Adverse Reaction a Lorlatinib dosing OR Mild hypertriglyceridaemia (triglycerides between 150 and 300 mg/dL or 1.71 and 3.42 mmol/L) OR Moderate hypertriglyceridaemia (triglycerides between 301 and 500 mg/dL or 3.43 and 5.7 mmol/L) Severe hypercholesterolaemia (cholesterol between 401 and 500 mg/dL or between 10.35 and 12.92 mmol/L) OR Introduce the use of lipid-lowering therapy b ; if currently on lipid-lowering therapy, increase the dose of this therapy b in accordance with respective prescribing information; or change to a Severe hypertriglyceridaemia (triglycerides between 501 and 1,000 mg/dL or 5.71 and 11.4 mmol/L) new lipid-lowering therapy b .
+Continue lorlatinib at the same dose without interruption.

-Adverse Reaction ^a Lorlatinib dosing Introduce the use of lipid-lowering therapy ^b or increase the dose of this therapy ^b in accordance with respective prescribing information or change to a new lipid-lowering therapy ^b .
+Adverse Reaction a Lorlatinib dosing Introduce the use of lipid-lowering therapy b or increase the dose of this therapy b in accordance with respective prescribing information or change to a new lipid-lowering therapy b .
 Withhold lorlatinib Life-threatening hypercholesterolaemia until recovery of hypercholesterolaemia and/or (cholesterol over 500 mg/dL or over hypertriglyceridaemia to moderate or mild severity 12.92 mmol/L) grade.
-OR Re-challenge at same lorlatinib dose while maximising lipid-lowering therapy ^b in accordance Life-threatening hypertriglyceridaemia with respective prescribing information. (triglycerides over 1,000 mg/dL or over 11.4 mmol/L) If severe hypercholesterolaemia and/or hypertriglyceridaemia recur despite maximal lipid-lowering therapy ^b in accordance with respective prescribing information, reduce lorlatinib by 1 dose level.
-Central nervous system effects (compris ses psychotic effects and changes in cognition, mood, mental status or speech) Grade 2: Moderate Withhold dose until toxicity is less than or equal to OR Grade 1.
+OR Re-challenge at same lorlatinib dose while maximising lipid-lowering therapy b in accordance Life-threatening hypertriglyceridaemia with respective prescribing information. (triglycerides over 1,000 mg/dL or over 11.4 mmol/L) If severe hypercholesterolaemia and/or hypertriglyceridaemia recur despite maximal lipid-lowering therapy b in accordance with respective prescribing information, reduce lorlatinib by 1 dose level.
+Central nervous system effects (comprise es psychotic effects and changes in cognition, mood, mental status or speech) Grade 2: Moderate Withhold dose until toxicity is less than or equal to OR Grade 1.
 Then resume lorlatinib at 1 reduced dose level.
-Grade 3: Severe Grade 4: Life-threatening/Urgent Permanantly discentinus larlatinih intervention indicated Permanently discontinue lorlatinib.
-Lipase/Amylase increase - Grade 3: Severe Withhold lorlatinib until lipase or amylase returns OR to baseline.
+Grade 3: Severe Grade 4: Life-threatening/Urgent Democratiky discontinus laulatinik intervention indicated Permanentiy discontinue ionatinib.
+Lipase/Amylase increase Grade 3: Severe Withhold lorlatinib until lipase or amylase returns OR to baseline.
 Then resume lorlatinib at 1 reduced dose level.
 Grade 4: Life-threatening/Urgent intervention indicated